 I am sitting at my computer typing these words.
 My friend is sitting at her computer typing an email.
 Our heads are about one metre apart.
 As I look over to see what she is doing, I become aware that what I see is not happening now.
 It happened about 3 nanoseconds ago.
-Within my event-horizon, her "now" (as I see it) is 3 nanoseconds behind (later than) mine.
-Reciprocally, my "now", as she sees it, is 3 nanoseconds behind hers.
-Within each of our respective personal event-horizons, our two personal "nows" are not simultaneous.
+Within my event-horizon, her "now" (as I see it) is 3 nanoseconds behind (i.e. later than) mine.
+Reciprocally, my "now", as seen by her, is 3 nanoseconds behind hers.
+Thus, within each of our respective personal event-horizons, our two personal "nows" are not simultaneous.

 However, this symmetrical reciprocity suggests to me that our two "nows" must be synchronized within some kind of enigmatic framework that transcends both our personal event-horizons.

 In this conceptual framework, the point at the centre of this sphere represents the beginning of time.
-Remember, however, that this sphere is conceptual, its 2-dimensional surface representing 3-dimensional space.
+Remember, however, that this sphere is conceptual, its 2 dimensional surface representing our 3 dimensional space.
 This makes the centre of the sphere a conceptual vanishing point in the same way that the extended edges of a cube meet at two vanishing points when drawn on a 2-dimensional sheet of paper.
 The structure of the framework does not dictate that time should, or that it should not, have a beginning.